 The Research Grants Program is unable to provide funding for basic research projects.

-For the 2018 Research Grants Program, the total funding available is $250,000.
-It is anticipated that at least one project will be funded in each of the three therapeutic areas, subject to project proposals meeting the judging criteria.
+For the 2019 Research Grants Program, the total funding available is $250,000.
 The requested level of funding should be stated at the time of application, although the exact amount of funding allocated to each project may vary depending on the nature of the project.
-Funding is contingent on ethics approval being granted (if required), and all projects must be completed by the end of 2018.
+Funding is contingent on ethics approval being granted (if required), and all projects must be completed by the end of 2019.

 No. Each applicant can only apply for funding for one project during the course of any one Research Grants Program.